gSchool/ada-CS-Fundamentals-Internship/00-about-thursdays-at-ada/norms.md

   * **You need to complete 80% (4/5) of problem sets for CS Fundamentals**.
   * **You need to complete 100% (5/5) of Interview Practice Questions for CS Fundamentals**.
   * **You need to complete 5 peer-to-peer mock interviews for CS Fundamentals**.
-  * New topics and problem sets are released at least two weeks before they are due
+  * New topics and problem sets are released at least two weeks before the live session date
-  * New projects are released four weeks before they are due
+  * New projects are released at least four weeks before the Plan A proposed completion date
   * Please contact your instructors and make use of the TAs for support.
   * Contact the Career Services Managers for Internship support
 * Career Development facilitators and speakers are volunteers who are excited to share their expertise with you.